basic-app/docs/Blog/1-theming-codeigniter-4-pager-in-bootstrap-4-style.md

 ### Additional Settings:

 You can specify how many links you need to create on each side of the active link.
-Add a public variable $surroundCount in the pager config file: "/Config/Pager.php".
+Add a public variable "$surroundCount" in the pager config file: "/Config/Pager.php".

 ```
 public $surroundCount = 3;
 ```

-You can set the "$surroundCount" variable from application code dynamically.
+You can set the "$surroundCount" variable dynamically from application code.

 ```
 $config = config('Pager'); // get pager config